 Carolyn Christiansen has a B.S. in Education from Bryan College and has been published in Nature Friend Magazine.
 She worked at a Christian school before starting to homeschool her six children.
-She has been homeschooling for 25 years.
-Volunteer positions: SMHEA Secretary & Resource Fair Coordinator, Sam Houston Historic Schoolhouse - historical interpreter, museum curator, & Board Secretary, Berean Bible Church - Children's ministry director, Awana secretary, librarian, and CEEC - teacher for 15 years.
+She has been homeschooling for over 25 years.
+Volunteer positions: SMHEA secretary & resource fair coordinator, Sam Houston Historic Schoolhouse - historical interpreter, museum curator, & board secretary, Berean Bible Church - children's ministry director, Awana secretary, librarian, and CEEC - teacher for over 15 years.

 In 1990 Beth Troyer earned a B.A. summa cum laude from the University of Tennessee with a major in history.
 She and her husband home-educated their four children from kindergarten through high school by God’s exceedingly abundant grace.
-She has been involved with CEEC since 2008—ten years as a parent, seven years as a board member, and now four years as a teacher.
-“What a blessing this co-op has been to me and my family!”
+She has been involved with CEEC since 2008—ten years as a parent, seven years as a board member, and now over five years as a teacher.
+Beth has said of CEEC, “What a blessing this co-op has been to me and my family!”
 Now that she has finished her personal homeschooling journey, she thanks the Lord for His kindness in continuing to give her opportunities to teach and invest in the CEEC community.

 Dr. Jerry Burns